buhar/pokemon-app-buhar/WhatToDo.md

 game.
 Your task is to implement various features, applying a flutter app design pattern, fix existing errors, and refactor the codebase for better maintainability and performance.

+> [!IMPORTANT]
+> **It is essential for the code to be clean, well-organized, and easily extensible and maintainable.**

+> [!NOTE]
+> _If using Riverpod is complicated for you, you can alternatively use BloC or Provider.
+However, I recommend using Riverpod._

 **APIs:**
  - Users API: local JSON file
  - Pokémon API: https://pokeapi.co/api/v2/pokemon